asce-web/bridge-designer/src/app/ISSUES.md

 ## Master TODO

+- Make `EventBrokerService` type safe for `EventInfo.data`.

+## To fix

+- None for now.

+# Fixed issues

 - Complete help edit
-  - @ 80%
-- Make `EventBrokerService` type safe for `EventInfo.data`.

-## Issues

 - Disable template view controls when no template loaded.

-# Fixed issues

 - Add selector and toggle state to session storage.
 - Defer loading of late/intermittent use code: help, print, fly-through.
 - Central texture manager.
 Should initiate loading all at startup.